openupm/openupm-cli/README.md

 openupm search <keyword>
 ```

 If the registry doesn't support the new search endpoint, it will fall back to old `/-/all` endpoint.
-If no package was found, it will search unity official registry instead.
+If no package was found, it will search the Unity official registry instead.

-Due to the fact that upstream unity registry doesn't support search endpoint as of December 2019, the search command will only query the current registry.
+Because the upstream Unity registry doesn't support the search endpoint as of December 2019, the search command will only query the current registry.

 ### View package information
 ```